arashash/deep_exercises/README.md

 * Exercise questions are created by Arash Ash.

-* Solutions are created by Busra Tugce Gurbuz.
+* Solutions and study notes are created by Busra Tugce Gurbuz.